pgm-n117/p4-docker-arch/controller/README.md

 The basic template for the main Java class, test class and pom.xml file is shown in the basic template directory.
 You can follow the template to check the minimal requirements for the ONOS code to work.
-It is recommended to use IntelliJ IDEA to develop the ONOS applications, as it also allows to debug the code in the ONOS controller.
+It is recommended to use IntelliJ IDEA to develop the ONOS applications, as it also allows to debug the code during its execution in the ONOS controller.

 The ONOS debug configuration can be seen in the following image:
 ![ONOS Debug Configuration](./ONOS_remote_debug_config.jpg)